micka-coder/talmedia/tanakh/numbers/tanakh-numbers-chapter-10-rashi_en.md

 ### passuk 33
 <b>A journey of three days.</b> Three days’ traveling distance, <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>they traveled in one day, because the Holy One, Blessed is He, wanted to bring them into the land immediately.
-<b>The Ark of the Covenant of Hachem traveled in front of them a journey of three days.</b> This was the Ark which <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>went with them to war, in which the broken Tablets were placed.
+<b>The Ark of the Covenant of Adonoy traveled in front of them a journey of three days.</b> This was the Ark which <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>went with them to war, in which the broken Tablets were placed.
 It preceded them by three days’ travel to prepare a camping place for them.

 ### passuk 34
-<b>The Cloud of Hachem was above them.</b> <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>Seven Clouds are recorded during their journeys; Four on four sides, one above, one below, and one preceding them, to lower the highlands, raise the lowlands, and to kill snakes and scorpions.
+<b>The Cloud of Adonoy was above them.</b> <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>Seven Clouds are recorded during their journeys; Four on four sides, one above, one below, and one preceding them, to lower the highlands, raise the lowlands, and to kill snakes and scorpions.
 <b>From the camp.</b> From their camping place.

 ### passuk 35
 <b>Whenever the Ark departed.</b> Scripture placed symbols before and after this [chapter] to teach <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>that this is not its place.
 Why, then, was it written here?
 In order to intervene <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>between one punishment and the next . . . etc., as stated in “all the sacred scriptures.”
-<b>Rise, Hachem.</b> Because He (Hachem) preceded them by three days’ travel, Moshe would say, ‘Rise and wait for us, do not go further away.’
+<b>Rise, Adonoy.</b> Because He (Adonoy) preceded them by three days’ travel, Moshe would say, ‘Rise and wait for us, do not go further away.’
 Midrash Tanchuma, Vayakhel.
 <b>May Your enemies disperse.</b> <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>Those gathered together.
 <b>Those who hate You flee.</b> These are the pursuers.
 <b>Those who hate You.</b> <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>These are the haters of Yisroel, since all those who hate Yisroel hate the One who spoke, and the world came into being, as it is said, “those who hate You have raised [their] heads” — who are they? — “Against Your people they counsel cunningly.”

 ### passuk 36
-<b>Come to rest, Hachem.</b> Menachem interprets this as a term meaning rest.
+<b>Come to rest, Adonoy.</b> Menachem interprets this as a term meaning rest.
 Similarly, “with rest and calm you will be saved.”
 <b>[Among] the myriads and thousands of Israel.</b> This informs us that the Divine Presence does not rest among the Israelites when there are fewer than <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>twenty-two thousand.

 >Credit : primo.nli.org.il (metsudah)